 This information can help you find and choose the right jobs to apply for.
-It can also help you impress employers with your industry knowledge when you are writing applications and in interviews.
+It can also help you impress employers with your industry knowledge when writing applications or in an interview.

 You can find out about specific jobs by getting online and doing some research.
-You can also talk to people who work in the field or undertake some work experience.
+You can also talk to people who work in the field or do some work experience.

 When researching a role, consider the following questions